The Worthing HO Racing website is licensed under a Creative Commons Attribution 3.0

 4. It is the responsibility of the parent and guardians of younger racers (12 years of age and under) at WHO Racing events to look after their children at all times.
 Children between thirteen and sixteen years old may attend the club alone, but only with permission of their parent or guardian and agreement with the club secretary.

 5. It is also the responsibility of the parents of all young people (under sixteen) who become regular racers at WHO Racing events to assure themselves that this policy is implemented and that their children are being treated properly.
-Any reasonable assistance will be given for them to achieve this.
+All reasonable assistance will be offered by the club to parents in order to achieve this.

 6. If a young person, parent or adult racer has any concerns, these must be communicated to the club secretary or a member of the Organising Team as soon as possible.
 The club secretary and/or Organising Team members must respond to any concerns swiftly and appropriately, drawing on the support of the Management Committee and outside agencies where necessary.

 7. Worthing HO Racing does not permit photographs, video or other images of young people to be taken without the consent of the parents / carers and children.
-Written consent is requested on a child's first visit to the club.
+Written consent is requested on a child's first visit to the club and at the start of each calendar year.

 8. It is the responsibility of the WHO Racing Management Committee to review this policy each year and to make any adjustment where necessary.